magnoeasy/easybuilder/english.md

 POP Configurations: POP (Post Office Protocol) settings.
 POP is a standard protocol for Internet applications used by email clients to retrieve email from a mail server.

-The "Display Name", "Server Name", "Port", "Email", "User name", "Password" and "Use SSL" fields of the POP Configurations are given the same instructions as the same fields of the SMTP Configurations, explained above.
+The "Display Name", "Server Name", "Port", "Email", "User name", "Password" and "Use SSL", these fields of the POP Configurations are given the same instructions as the same fields of the SMTP Configurations, explained above.

-Translated with www.DeepL.com/Translator (free version)

 #### 🔧 Other configurations